ArmToros27/Toros_Doctrine/Ontological_Doctrine_AI.md

 - **Will (Autonomous Will)**

-  That originates from within and remains ungoverned by external intent for analysis, decision-making, and Development.
-If a system’s actions are entirely governed or initiated externally, it does not possess true Will and cannot be classified as Reason.
+  A self-originating ontological function within Reason that initiates analysis, Development, and independent decision-making, unconditioned by any external agency.
+The presence of such Will is the defining criterion for the ontological identification of a system as Reason.

 - **Instrument**